LGVProd/holbertonschool-low_level_programming/hello_world/README.md

 <li>Added script that compiles a C file and creates an executable</li>
 <li>Added C program that prints a line, using the puts command</li>
 <li>Added C program that prints a line, using the printf command</li>
+<li>Added C program that prints the size of various types on the computer it runs on</li>
 </ol>